Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

   --critical-mem-percent CRIT_MEM_PERCENT
                         Threshold for memory usage, in percent.
 Type: None or Range.
+Default: None
+  --lengthy             Extended reporting.
-Default: None --no-kthreads         Filter: Only scan for non kernel threads (works on Linux only).
+  --no-kthreads         Filter: Only scan for non kernel threads (works on
+                        Linux only).
 Default: False --status {dead,disk-sleep,idle,locked,parked,running,sleeping,stopped,suspended,tracing-stop,waiting,wake-kill,waking,zombie}
                         Filter: Search only for processes that have a specific status.
 Default: None
   --top TOP             List the top N processes using the most CPU time.
-                        Processes where all instances are sleeping are excluded from the table.
+                        Processes with zero CPU time are excluded from the table.
 Use `--top=0` to disable this feature.
+Default:
-Default: 5
+                        5
   --username USERNAME   Filter: Search only for processes whose user name
                         matches USERNAME as a regular expression (case- insensitive).
 Example: `--username="^(apache|www-